Professor Shahina Pardhan OBE

 Under Professor Pardhan’s strategic leadership, supporting a multinational and multidisciplinary team of researchers in clinical and public health research, ARU's Vision and Eye Research Institute (VERI) has received "world-leading" status through its publications and impact.

 Prof Pardhan is regularly invited to disseminate her research to newspapers and TV.
-She has been interviewed by the BBC, ITV and various local radio stations.
+She has been interviewed by the BBC, ITV, Euronews and various local radio stations.
 Her research has made a significant contribution to increasing the knowledge base in vision and eye, including diabetic retinopathy, in South Asians and other optometry research.

-She has supervised 17 Research Fellows and 14 PhD students to completion and has been an examiner for 13 PhD students.
+She has supervised 25 Research Fellows and 17 PhD students to completion and has been an examiner for 13 PhD students.
 She serves on two working groups (Diabetic Retinopathy and Low Vision) for the International Agency for the Prevention of Blindness.

 Prof Pardhan is an active member of the Women in Vision UK network, having given invited talks on 'Women in Leadership' in the UK and USA, and invited editorials on 'Breaking the glass ceiling in academia', 'Vision scientists breaking the glass ceiling' and a podcast, 'Blazing the trail for women in vision science', leading to her being included on The Ophthalmologist Power List 2019 as a Champion of Change, one of ten people in 2019 to be recognised as such for her work in improving equity for women in academia.
 Prof Pardhan has given talks at conferences in Nepal, India, USA, China, Hong Kong, UK, Pakistan, Malaysia, Netherlands, Tanzania, Canada, Singapore, Australia and Germany.

 Prof Pardhan was appointed to be on the Assessment Panel for REF2021 for Allied Health, providing her expertise on research outputs submitted by all higher education institutions (HEIs) in the UK.
+She is a member of our Safe and Inclusive Communities research theme.

 Spoken Languages